matrup01/bac_modules/README.md

 	is used to avoid blank spots in the heatmap, apart from that no reasonable usecase

 	data (nested list of floats) ... input data array

+1.18  Pops.append(obj)

+	takes another Pops-Object and appends its data to the first one to create one object that contains all data

+	obj (Pops-obj) ... takes a Pops object whichs data should be appended

 2.    fluoreszenz.py